kwakueshun/codeine-overload/content/blog/tiny-persistence-library/index.md

 This is all great but can we skip to the part where we save and load our data?
 Sure.

 ### Loading and Saving the data
-Let's extend `Persistible` again constrained to `Codable` conformance and add a function for saving an object to file.
+Let's extend `Persistible` again constrained to `Codable` conformance and add a method for saving an object to file.
 ```swift
 extension Persistible where Self: Codable {